 It’s a dream of mine to make something like this happen one day.
 I want to use my creativity to spread a powerful, good message across the world.
 Growth Hacker Marketing marked my start.
 It’s entirely different from classic marketing books.
 The summary is very short, because the book itself is short.
 Plenty of the examples from the book made it into the summary, which is a big plus.

 You can read the book in about 2-3 hours, but if you want more insights first, check out my step-by-step guide on the blog.

 What else can you learn from the blinks?

 - How waiting a year to implement a promotion paid off for Uber

-- What Spotify did to create brand awareness fast (it’s how I personally found it as well)
+- What Spotify did to create brand awareness fast

 - Why Twitter struggled to get users to use the service, and what they did about it